AgentLite/AgentLite/README.md

 # agent_lite
 Lightweight, generic typings and utils for building custom agents in your app's backend.
 This is meant to be complementary of mainstream RAG/agent frameworks.
 I just don't have the time or energy to write 200+ integrations.

+Support for Agents doesn't really exist right now.
+This is mainly a library to simplify RAG for now.

 ## Installation
 You can build the project from source for now.
 Version 0.1.0 is also up on PyPi now.